nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/git-usage.md

 	LIST_<parent module> Environment variable that can be set to restrict the children modules to a fixed list.
 For instance: LIST_ADDONS_CORE="nuxeo-core-storage-marklogic" or LIST_ADDONS="nuxeo-shell nuxeo-quota".
 ```

-### Main Rules
+### Main Rules and Good Practices

-* Avoid to rewrite Git history on development and maintenance branches.
+* Do not rewrite Git history on development and maintenance branches.
+* Branch naming
-* Strictly follow Nuxeo naming policy for branches and tags:
+    * Strictly follow Nuxeo naming policy for branches and tags
+    * Tags are named `release-<semver>`
-    * Create dedicated branches named "fix-NXP-1234-some-expected-behavior" or "feature-NXP-1234-some-new-feature" while working.
+    * Create working branches named as `<TYPE>-<REFERENCE>-<SHORT_DESC>`: `fix-NXP-1234-some-expected-behavior` or "`feature-NXP-1234-some-new-feature`
-    * When your work is achieved, rebase then merge the branch (see [Isolated testing with ondemand-testandpush jobs]({{page page='isolated-testing'}})).
-Optionally delete it.
     * Use the same name for a local branch than its corresponding remote branch.
+* Commits
-* Always reference JIRA issues in the commit comments.
+    * Reference JIRA issues in the head of commit comment.
+    * Comment with a first short line, then add optionally an empty line, then as much details as you consider useful
+    * When squashing other author's commits, a mention is welcome: `Co-authored-by: name <name@example.com>`
     * Commit as a valid author (i.e. "Firstname Lastname \<email address>" with the email address being configured in your GitHub account, no matter if it's public or private).
+* Merging work
+    * Rebase against the upstream then ask for code review with a Pull Request
+    * Consider reworking the branch before review: isolate code cleanup, squash related commits, etc.
+    * When your work is achieved, rebase again then merge the branch (see [Isolated testing with ondemand-testandpush jobs]({{page page='isolated-testing'}})).
+    * Unique and very few commits can be merged as fast-forward, else creating a merge commit is recommended for readability.
+    * Optionally delete the remaining branch, else it will be automatically done after a short while once the related JIRA ticket is resolved.

 ## Advanced Usage and Specific Use Cases